Perspective | Golf has never seen anyone like Bryson DeChambeau

 From the length and weighting of his irons, to basic theories of the golf swing, to his bodybuilding NFL-style figure, to deciding that the U.S. Open rough could be beaten just by ignoring it and bombing away on every shot, DeChambeau made his statement — about everything.
 You, my friends, are the ones who are not being logical.
 I am the rational, scientific golfer.
 I told you so — nicely.
 Will you listen now?

-Perhaps only DeChambeau, with his brains, physique, determination, originality and, for the last 10 years, orneriness as he has defied almost every golf convention, could win by such a margin while using all his do-it-my-way methods.
+Perhaps only DeChambeau, with his brains, physique, determination, originality and, for the past 10 years, orneriness as he has defied almost every golf convention, could win by such a margin while using all his do-it-my-way methods.

 Maybe he’s unique, sui generis and unthreatening.

-Or — and this Is even scarier to the old game — maybe the way he does it will prove a fundamentally better alternative for many players, from pro to hacker.
+Or — and this is even scarier to the old game — maybe the way he does it will prove a fundamentally better alternative for many players, from pro to hacker.

-For DeChambeau, who has now won seven PGA Tour events and more than $20 million in four years, this was, in the short-term, a perfectly predictable triumph for a man who entered this U.S. Open ranked No. 9 in the world.
-But big-picture, it’s one of golf’s most remarkable wins.

-Since the first time I watched, talked to and wrote about DeChambeau when he was an amateur playing the 2016 Masters, I’ve considered him the most revolutionary, fascinating and — in a good way — mysterious player in golf.
+Since the first time I watched, talked to and wrote about DeChambeau when he was an amateur playing the 2016 Masters, I have considered him the most revolutionary, fascinating and — in a good way — mysterious player in golf.

 As a teen, he decided that the golf swing was all wrong: stance, takeaway, every aspect.
 He adopted the obscure teachings of a 45-year-old book by Homer Kelley: “The Golf Machine: The Curious Quest That Solved Golf.”